eclipse-che/che-docs/src/main/_docs/setup/setup-openshift.md

 However it is still possible to define new Runtime Stacks using already built Docker images that have been pushed to a Docker registry.
 Instructions to create a custom Runtime Stack can be found [here]({{base}}{{site.links["devops-runtime-stacks"]}}).

 When using a custom Docker image that image must meet [the normal criteria]({{base}}{{site.links["devops-runtime-recipes"]}}#che-runtime-required-dependencies) required to run as a Che runtime.
-In addition it should follow the [guidelines to creat Docker images to run on OpenShift](https://docs.openshift.org/latest/creating_images/guidelines.html#openshift-origin-specific-guidelines).
+In addition it should follow the [guidelines to create Docker images to run on OpenShift](https://docs.openshift.org/latest/creating_images/guidelines.html#openshift-origin-specific-guidelines).
 Some examples of Dockerfiles used to create such images can be found [here](https://github.com/redhat-developer/che-dockerfiles/tree/master/recipes).